subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 11: Illustration of a single step of Langevin Sampling

-A single step of sampling for the $t^{th}$ step of the optimisation is done using the Langevin equation and this also illustrated in the above figure:
+A single step of sampling for the $t^{th}$ stage of the optimisation is done using the Langevin equation given below and this also illustrated in the above figure:

 $$ x^{m+1}(t) = x^m(t) - \eta[\nabla_X E_W(x^m(t),t,c) -  {1\over{\sigma^2(t)}} (Z(t+1)-x^m(t))] +\sqrt{2\eta}\epsilon _n,\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \  $$